Adrian Vermeule

 Cornelius Adrian Comstock Vermeule (/vər'mjuːl/, born May 2, 1968) is an American legal scholar who is the Ralph S. Tyler Professor of Constitutional Law at Harvard Law School.
-An expert on constitutional and administrative law, since 2016 he has voiced support for Catholic integralism.
+An expert on constitutional and administrative law, since 2016 he has voiced support for integralism.
 He has articulated this into his theory of common-good constitutionalism.

 Early life and education

-Vermeule was born on May 2, 1968, in Cambridge, Massachusetts.
+Cornelius Adrian Comstock Vermeule was born on May 2, 1968, in Cambridge, Massachusetts.
 His father, Cornelius Clarkson Vermeule III, was a curator of ancient and classical art at the Museum of Fine Arts, Boston.
 His mother, Emily Vermeule, was a professor of philology and archaeology at Harvard University.
 Vermeule graduated from Harvard College in 1990 with a Bachelor of Arts, summa cum laude, in East Asian languages and civilizations.
 He then attended Harvard Law School, graduating in 1993 with a Juris Doctor, magna cum laude.

 After graduating from law school, Vermeule was a law clerk to Judge David Sentelle of the U.S. Court of Appeals for the District of Columbia Circuit from 1993 to 1994 and to Justice Antonin Scalia of the U.S. Supreme Court from 1994 to 1995.

 Career

 Vermeule joined the faculty of the University of Chicago Law School in 1998.
 Vermeule became professor of law at Harvard Law School in 2006, was named John H. Watson Professor of Law in 2008, and was named Ralph S. Tyler Professor of Constitutional Law in 2016.
 He was elected to the American Academy of Arts and Sciences in 2012 at the age of 43.

 Vermeule's writings focus on constitutional law, administrative law, and the theory of institutional design.
 He has authored or co-authored nine books.
 He teaches administrative law, legislation, and constitutional law.

 In 2015, Vermeule co-founded the book review magazine The New Rambler.
 Vermeule became a contributing editor to Compact in 2022.

+In February 2020, Vermeule sparked a controversy when he used Twtter to post an image of 26 attendees at a conferences for political conservatives with the caption: “The very first group for the camps.”
+He later clarified the Tweet was intended as a joke describing how far left academics might want to imprison political conservatives in concentration camps if they had the power to do so.
+The Harvard Crimson wrote at the time: "The comment drew criticism from professors and Harvard alumni, who interpreted the line as a reference to Nazi concentration camps during the Holocaust."

 On July 24, 2020, Vermeule was appointed to the Administrative Conference of the United States.